Lightroom Luminar Workflow | How to Use Lightroom and Luminar Together

-A little over a month ago, Skylum Software launched the much anticipated update for their flagship software, Luminar 4.
+Skylum Software launched the much-anticipated update for their flagship software, Luminar 4.
 Why was this so buzzed about?
 It’s largely due to the AI enhancements that were teased for so long, including the Sky Replacement and Retouching Automation.

-One of the things I love about this application is it can be used as a stand alone application, effectively replacing the subscription service of other apps, or you can use it as a plugin within apps like Photoshop and Lightroom Classic, allowing you to do all the things with ease and simple clicks that you either can’t do or are too complicated to do in the time you need by just using the other apps alone.
+One of the things I love about this application is it can be used as a stand-alone editor, effectively replacing the subscription service of other apps, or you can use it as a plugin within apps like Photoshop and Lightroom Classic, allowing you to do all the things with ease and simple clicks that you either can’t do or are too complicated to do in the time you need by just using the other apps alone.

 Installing The Application & Plugins